 Final Thoughts

-I hope you found my list of ethical issues in the workplace useful.
 Now you know the top 10 ethical dilemmas in the workplace.
 These are just some of the ethical dilemmas that people face in the workplace every day.
 If you find yourself in one of these situations, it’s important to stop and think about what the right thing to do is.

 Additionally, remember the old adage, “if you see something, say something.”
 After all, you wouldn’t want someone to stand by if someone was harassing or treating you inappropriately.
 By advocating for coworkers, you can help create a more ethical workplace.